marcglasberg/SameAppDifferentTech/MobileAppReactNativeMobX/README.md

 ## Fonts

-In file `Fonts.ts` we define the fonts that we use in the app, taken from the design system:
+In file [Font.ts](src%2Fui%2Ftheme%2FFont.ts) we define the fonts that we use in the app, taken from the design system:

 * Small: 16px font
 * Medium: 20px font